dolthub/dolt/README.md

 # Branch and merge

-Just like with `git`, it's a good idea to make changes on your own branch, then merge them back to `master`.
+Just like with git, it's a good idea to make changes on your own branch, then merge them back to `master`.
 The `dolt checkout` command works exactly the same as `git checkout`.